awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-operations.md

 ### Elastic resize<a name="elastic-resize"></a>

 Elastic resize is the fastest method to resize a cluster\.
-You can use elastic resize to add or remove nodes and change node types for an existing cluster\.
+You can use elastic resize to add or remove nodes and change node types\.

 When a cluster is resized using elastic resize with the same node type, it automatically redistributes the data to the new nodes\.
 Because it doesn't create a new cluster in this scenario, the elastic resize operation completes quickly, usually in a few minutes\.
 You might notice a slight increase in execution time for some queries while the data is redistributed in the background\.
 An elastic resize operation occurs in the following stages: